eth-ecuador/eth-ecuador-dao/YellowPaper_en.md

    - Payment distribution to executors
    - Automatic 10% contribution to treasury

-### 3.4 Multi-signature Wallet
+### 3.4 Governance Council and Multi-signature Wallet

-Treasury management and DAO administration will be carried out through a multi-signature wallet on Arbitrum, controlled by the most active members of the project. **The call for participation in this active DAO team, who will be the signatories of the multisig wallet, was conducted through the Telegram channel of the core team.** This wallet will have the ability to:
+Treasury management and DAO administration will be carried out through a Governance Council that will use a multi-signature wallet on Arbitrum to execute approved decisions. **The call for participation in this administrative council, whose members will be the signatories of the multisig wallet, was conducted through the Telegram channel of the core team.** This council and its associated wallet will have the ability to:

 - Execute decisions approved by voting
 - Manage treasury funds